Cuba is definitely one of the safest countries in the region for travelers in general.

-Reasons can also be found in that Cuba is a closed country, there is a lack of international input and information, the economy is a disaster in 2022, and no one has a career (or money).
+Reasons can also be found in that Cuba is a closed country, there is still a lack of international input and information, the economy is a disaster at the moment, and no one has a career (or money).

 Now, if you have not traveled a lot solo before and feel a bit overwhelmed by the idea, there are ways to ease into the solo-travel experience.

-In many destinations, I have joined small-group travel for parts of my journey, which is an excellent way to be traveling solo, but still have some sense of security through a travel operator helping you along the way.
+In many destinations, I have joined small-group travel for parts of my journey, which is an excellent way to travel solo while still having some sense of security through a travel operator helping you along the way.

 It will also provide travel companions (if you want to), which removes the fear of feeling lonely that many solo travelers have initially!

 G-Adventures is an amazing small-group tour company operating in Cuba, getting you the best Cuba experiences in a safe framework – and also probably new friends!
 Visit their home page, and search for Cuba Tours!

 Whatever you prefer, below are a few lighter comments on what kind of attention you might meet from men you don’t know in the Cuban streets!

 So, Who Will Compliment You On The Streets In Cuba?

 I – woman, 47 – get them from «kids» (well, almost) and grandfathers alike.